What is an influencer, and what can they do for your business? You’ve come to the right place to find out!

 There are several ways you can pay influencers.
 Most will charge a flat fee for a post.
 Some may request an affiliate commission rate where they receive a percentage of every sale they make.

-Consumers trust recommendations from a third party more than from a brand itself, particularly if they are seen as knowledgeable and trustworthy.
-An influencer is a great example of this kind of third party.
-Working with influencers passes the trust they’ve built with their audience to your brand and makes you seem much more credible.
+Consumers trust a third party’s recommendations more than a brand itself, particularly if they are seen as knowledgeable and trustworthy.
+A social media influencer is an excellent example of this kind of third party.
+Working with influencers helps position your brand as trustworthy and makes you seem much more credible.

-It makes sense if you think about it in a more personal context; you don’t usually trust a person at a cocktail party who comes up to you and brags about himself or herself and spouts fun facts about his or her personality to convince you to be a friend.
+It makes sense if you think about it.
+In a more personal context, you don’t usually trust a person at a cocktail party who comes up to you and brags about themselves, spouting fun facts about their personality to convince you to be a friend.
 Instead, you often believe your mutual friend who vouches for that person.